Quality of life indicators - natural and living environment

 Noise pollution from neighbours or from the street

-17.3 % of the EU population declared they had been exposed to noise pollution from neighbours or the street in 2019, 3.3 pp lower than in 2010
+17.6 % of the EU population declared they had been exposed to noise pollution from neighbours or the street in 2020, 2.1 p.p. lower than in 2011

-Noise pollution is formally defined as exposure to ambient sound levels that are beyond usual comfort levels.
+Noise pollution provides one measure of the effect that noise may have on an individual’s quality of life.
+It is formally defined as exposure to ambient sound levels that are beyond usual comfort levels.
 It can have serious direct and indirect health effects, for example, leading to hypertension, high stress levels, sleeping disorders and, in extreme cases, tinnitus or hearing loss.
-The information that follows is based on self-reported disturbance from noise originating from neighbours or the street; it provides one measure of the impact that noise may have on an individual’s quality of life.
+The information that follows is based on self-reported disturbance from noise originating from neighbours or the street.